DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-09-03-binance-exchange-installing-julia-language.md

 ## Julia Read Eval Print Loop (REPL)

 This is the initial environment after executing Julia, for example I can start the Jupyter notebook server from this REPL.
-The Julia cmd can be used to start script files and the REPL to do quick evaluation of calculation.
+The Julia cmd can be used to start script files and the REPL to do quick evaluation of calculations.

 ![Julialang Jupyter]({{ "/assets/images/julia-jupyter.png" | relative_url }})